We're committed to making our website and other digital platforms as accessible as possible.

 This web based tool designed by TextHelp helps people with Dyslexia, low literacy, English as a Second Language and with mild visual impairments to access the information on our website

-Available on every page, the Browsealoud software reads web content out loud, and also offers to translate into a wide range of languages.
+Available on every page of our website, the Browsealoud software reads web content out loud, and also offers to translate into a wide range of languages.

 Meaningful ALT attribute on images